93ir88/-UNOFFICIAL-twrp-for-xiaomi-pad-7-UNTESTED-/twrp_device_xiaomi_uke/README.md

 ---

 ## Notes
+- this project haven't been tested do it at your own risk
 - This device uses Virtual A/B — recovery is embedded in `vendor_boot.img`
 - You need a prebuilt kernel placed at `device/xiaomi/uke/prebuilt/kernel`
 - Get the kernel from the LineageOS build for uke from here: